 The amount of compensation that you may receive from a data breach claim will depend on the type of breach that has taken place, the high risk nature of the information that has been breached and if you have suffered from any distress as a result.

 As of May 25th, 2018 all European Union member states are held accountable to the General Data Protection Regulation (GDPR).
 This legislation outlines rules relating to the protection of natural persons with regard to the processing of personal data and rules related to the free movement of personal data.
 GDPR also protects the fundamental rights and freedoms of natural persons, and in particular their right to the protection of personal data.
 This harmonised legal regulation also states, “The free movement of personal data within the union shall be neither restricted nor prohibited for reasons connected with the protection of natural persons with regard to the processing of personal data.

-You have the right to claim data protection breach compensation from an organisation if you have suffered as a result of that organisation breaching data protection law with your personal data under the General Data Protection Regulation (GDPR).
-This applies to both “material damage” (e.g., If you have lost money) and “non-material damage” (e.g if you have experienced anxiety or distress).
-You may be able to claim more compensation if the breach of your personal data has caused you distress.
+Under the privacy data protection law General Data Protection Regulation (GDPR) you have the right to claim data protection breach compensation from an organisation if you have suffered as a result of that organisation breaching data protection law with your personal data This applies to both “material damage” (e.g., if you have lost money as a result) and “non-material damage” (e.g. if you have experienced anxiety or distress as a consequence).
+You may be able to claim more compensation if a breach of your personal data has caused you severe distress.

 How much compensation can I claim for distress caused by a data breach?